jonescompneurolab/hnn-core/CONTRIBUTING.rst

     $ cd doc/
     $ make html

-You will also need to install mne to run all the examples and tests successfully.
+While MNE is not needed to install hnn-core, as a developer you will need to install it to run all the examples and tests successfully.
 Please find the installation instructions on the [MNE website](http://martinos.org/mne/).

 If you want to build the documentation locally without running all the examples,